liamhyde02/365Spring24SQLQuest/ExampleFlows.md

 So Steve goes to the character creator and inputs the character's name Bloodfeather and calls POST /character.
 This creates the character, and further API call /character/109/inventory (109 is Bloodfeather's character ID) will add the starting inventory.
 Steve is about to finalize, when he gets a notification on his Bloodfeather facebook group.
 The entire band has been exposed for hating SQL optimizations and random Taylor Swift trivia.
 This cannot stand.
-Steven can no longer support them.
+Steve can no longer support them.
 He deletes his facebook group, but now realizes he does not want a character named after a band that hates swift queries and queries about Swift.
 He goes to the rename form and inputs his character's new name, one that will bring justice to both.
 Steve then calls /character/109/rename to officially rename his character.